EagleVector/URL_Shortener/README.md

 # URL_Shortener

-URL Shortener service that takes in a valid URL and returns a shortened URL, redirecting the user to the previously provided URL
+URL Shortener service that takes in a valid URL and returns a shortened URL, redirecting the user to the previously provided URL.

 Also keep track of total visits/clicks on the URL